appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/the-basics/README.md

 ---
 # The Basics

-This tutorial covers the basic concepts of Appsmith and takes you through a series of steps to build a simple Database GUI app.
+This tutorial covers the basic concepts of Appsmith and takes you through a series of steps to build a simple Database GUI application.

 You'll learn to:
 * Create a new application
 * Connect to a database and fetch data
 * Display the data in a Table widget
-* Build form to view user details
+* Build form to view details
-* Edit and submit the user details
+* Edit and submit the details
-* Deploy the application

 Here's a screenshot of the final result: